Couverture Les fleurs artificielles

 Presentation

-The image of Japanese imitators has a long history: in Europe, it emerged in the 18th century, and until recently has gone through various characteristic phases.
-Although linked to modernization, this history not only sheds light on Japan's encounter with European culture, it also mirrors conceptions of art in the West, where counter-models were needed to support the idea that creation is the supreme value.
-The first part of this book aims to show, through discourses on Japan, how and why in the modern era the aesthetic question of imitation is at the heart of relationships of symbolic domination between cultures and, more broadly, between men.
+The image of Japan as a nation of imitators has a long history: in Europe, it emerged in the 18th century and until recently has passed through various distinctive phases.
+Although linked to modernization, the history of this stereotype not only sheds light on Japan’s encounter with European culture, but also mirrors Western conceptions of art in which counter-models were necessary to support the notion of creation as the highest ideal.
+The first part of this book aims to show, through the discourse on Japan, how and why in the modern era the aesthetic issue of imitation lies at the heart of the relationships of symbolic domination between cultures and, more broadly, between people.

 Author